 Whole-family involvement is the best way to support the sustainable healing and growth of any one family member principally because it generates alignment.
 But it requires each family member to submit their intentions, hopes, and feelings to a group—in this case the family—for comment, approval, and assistance.
 It requires not only that you do your part, but that you trust others to do theirs.
 Any one member of the group can stand in your way and you can stand in theirs.
 These elements can be scary and can lead to very normal, sometimes appropriate, but often counterproductive resistance—the feeling inside that says, “something’s wrong; I don’t want to share; I don’t have anything to share: this is dumb.”
 But once resistance gives way to sharing, submitting to the process, and engaging yourself and your family in new ways, amazing things can happen.

 Following are a few tips to consider as you enter the scary, but exciting realm of family therapy:

-* If you feel “emotionally constipated,” “blank” or numb, suspicious, or otherwise hesitant to engage family therapy sessions, articulate these dynamics as a starting point for sharing
+- If you feel “emotionally constipated,” “blank” or numb, suspicious, or otherwise hesitant to engage in family therapy sessions, articulate these dynamics as a starting point for sharing

 Family therapy can be scary, frustrating, and difficult.
 But it also creates the most incredible opportunities for sustainable change.
 When change occurs at a systemic level in a family system, it means that your growth is supported by an almost irresistible force.
 Like the ringisho, it means, ultimately, that you’re not alone—and neither is your son or daughter or spouse or whoever in the family is really struggling the most.